nevtemu/crew-positions-3/README.md

 > Changed inflight retail positions: B772 to R1, A380 to UL3 (Serve better changes)

 02.05.2024
-> Minor change to timeInGrade check: fore rare scenario when crew rostered out of grade but operates in his current grade
+> Minor change to timeInGrade check: for rare scenario when crew rostered out of grade but operates in his current grade

 > Added temporary rule for J galley operator to be most senior crew and remain galley on all sectors

+21.05.2024
+> Added macOS/iOS version via Shortcuts.
+Had to change all data files and settings into .js format (from .json) as Safari does not support [import assertions](https://caniuse.com/mdn-javascript_statements_import_import_assertions "Import assertion browser support").